Jennserene/igt-react-native/README.md

 - Testing: Jest is configured for unit testing your code.
 You can add your tests in the `__tests__` directory.
 - Pre-commit Hook: This template includes a precommit hook that runs linting and testing before committing and pushing your code, respectively.
 - Pre-push Hook: This template includes a prepush hook that runs tests before pushing your code.
+- CI: This template includes a GitHub Actions workflow that runs linting and tests on every pull request.
 - Expo Router: This template includes the Expo router for easy navigation between screens in your app.

 ## Folder Structure